 Proya, the Chinese brand

 In 11 years of existence in China’s cosmetics market, this domestic company has become one of the leaders in the country.
-Their annual turnover was of 4 billion yuans in 2012, generated by the sales of more than 600 beauty counters in malls situated in over 500 Chinese cities.
+The company increased its turnover by 36.9% in the first semester 2022, reaching 2.6 billion RMB, generated by the sales of more than 600 beauty counters in malls situated in over 500 Chinese cities.

-The company although focused only on the lower tier cities to build its success.
+The company focused only on the lower tier cities to build its success.
 This was a new business model at the time, where no company would risk itself to bet on the customers of the Chinese rural cities.
-At first, the company chose to establish her own stores to sell its products, before selling in malls under kioks and finally selling via several sub brands and e-commerce sites.
+At first, the company chose to establish its own stores to sell its products, before selling in malls under kiosks and finally selling via several sub-brands and e-commerce sites.

 Lancôme, the French brand

-Thanks to its innovative positioning for a foreign brand, Lancôme is seen as a pioneer in the high-end cosmetics by its Chinese customers.
-The brand also developed promotion campaigns especially designed to help rural areas to discover its products, such as the Lancôme Bus:
+Thanks to its innovative positioning as a foreign brand, Lancôme is seen as a pioneer in high-end cosmetics by its Chinese customers.
+The brand also developed promotion campaigns specially designed to help third-tier and rural areas to discover its products, such as the Lancôme Bus:

 Whether the brands were local or foreign, betting on lower-tier cities to expand helped them win customers very quickly.
 The customers situated in rural areas are indeed underserved when it comes to the cosmetics offered compared to higher-tier cities.